BB-Media-IT/Data-Hub/README.md

 - Integration of normalized data for comparative analysis
 - Interactive databases with the latest content updates

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/ct-schemas.md).

 ### Updates & Coverage
 - Weekly updates to keep you informed about the latest developments